dustex/AssemblyLover/README.md

 # AssemblyLover
-A program written in AVR-assembler to interact with several peripherals via UART and I2C on a home-made board based on the ATmega8515.
+A program written in AVR-Assembler to interact with several peripherals via UART and I2C on a home-made board based on the ATmega8515.